Florence » What to Do » Oblate Library

 A Brief History

 Legend has it that it was Donna Tessa, maidservant of Folco, that suggested he build the convent where she retired in her old age.
-The Oblate were in fact a secular order of devoted women that lived voluntarily a cloistered life taking care of the ill.
+The Oblate were in fact a secular order of devoted women that lived a cloistered life voluntarily taking care of the ill.
 The Oblate word comes from Latin and means "one that offers oneself to the other".
 They were in charge of taking care of sick women, cooking for them and washing their sheets.
-They lived there until 1936.
+The order lived there until 1936.

 The Library today